pranshuagrawal/vscode-toggle-case/README.md

 The extension supports the following setting.
 Navigate to Preferences > Setting > Toggle Case
  - You can enable/disable any case from being the part of the loop.
  - You can turn notification on/off showing the case text is transformed to.
+ - Navigate to Preferences > Keyboard Shortcuts to change default keybinding of Cmd + M / Ctrl + M to your liking.

 # Installation
 Launch VS Code Quick Open (Ctrl/Cmd+P), paste the following command, and press enter.